Table of Contents

 Note: The revenue that appears on this card for jobs reflects the sum of all the line items on a job, it does not reflect the revenue per visit.

 Below, clicking the arrow will show the invoices list filtered by 'awaiting payment'.
 These are invoices that have not had a payment recorded against them yet and include both invoices where the due date has not passed yet, and those that are past due.
+The dollar amount is the remaining balance of all awaiting payment and past due invoices.
 It does not include draft invoices.

 The tertiary action for invoices is to View invoices in 'draft' status.
-These are invoices that haven't been sent to your client or marked as sent.
+These are invoices that haven't been sent to your client or marked as sent yet.
+The dollar amount is the total expected revenue from these invoices.
 Clicking View filters the invoices index page by drafts.

 Today's Appointments breaks down your total appointments for the day by employee and color codes their progress.
 Visits, assessments, and tasks are included in this count.
 Each employee's name is displayed with a progress bar which updates throughout the day as your team works:

-- Total number of appointments for the day, includes tasks, visits, and assessments.
+- Total number of appointments for the day, including tasks, visits, and assessments.

 - To go appointments are shown in grey and includes anytime visits.

-- Note: Since anytime visits don't have set start and end dates, they will remain grey until completed.
+- Note: Since anytime visits don't have set start and end times, they will remain grey until completed.

 - Active appointments turn blue between the appointment's start and end time.

-- Complete visits will turn green once the appointment is marked complete.
+- Complete visits will turn green once they are marked complete.

 When employees have several appointments in one day and they can't all be displayed at once, scrolling options appear where their daily appointments can be scrolled through.
 Appointments can be scrolled in either direction to view a full day's worth of work.